MaeZhao/JavaScript-Spotify-Genre-Statistics/README.md

-# cs3300-project1

-This is the private repository for CS 3300 project 1.

 ## Dataset Info

 Highest Charting Position: The highest position that the song has been on in the Spotify Top 200 Weekly Global Charts in 2020 & 2021.